FCA Test Case - update

 “A claim made under a relevant non-damage business interruption policy for losses relating to the coronavirus pandemic where the outcome of the claim, including issues of causation, may be affected by the final resolution in the test case, whether or not the insurer has declined the claim by issuing a declinature letter or has made an adjustment or deduction for general causation.”

-The High Court Judgment published on 15 September 2020 stated that losses arising from the Covid-19 pandemic are not covered by Ecclesiastical’s Business Interruption policies and therefore we are not required to pay claims on those policies.
+The High Court Judgment published on 15 September 2020 stated that losses arising from the closure of businesses due to the Government’s action in response to the Covid-19 pandemic are not covered by Ecclesiastical’s Business Interruption policies and therefore we are not required to pay claims on those policies.
+It was confirmed on 2 October 2020 that the FCA would not Appeal this ruling and therefore Ecclesiastical was not part of the Supreme Court proceedings.

-We recognise that whilst the ruling supports the position we have taken throughout this period, the Judgment will clearly be disappointing to a small minority of our customers who had a different view.
+We recognise that whilst this supports the position we have taken throughout this period, the High Court Judgment will clearly be disappointing to some customers.
 We are very mindful that this is an unprecedented situation that has been tough for customers and wanted to take part in the legal proceedings so we could gain maximum clarity for all in the shortest amount of time.

 Other forms of help